pacman82/arrow-odbc-py/README.md

 `arrow-odbc` utilizes `cffi` and the Arrow C-Interface to glue Rust and Python code together.
 Therefore the wheel does not need to be build against the precise version either of Python or Arrow.

-## Matching of ODBC to Arrow types
+## Matching of ODBC to Arrow types then querying

 | ODBC               | Arrow                |
 | ------------------ | -------------------- |